-Your marketing section helps to answer the question, "How will you attract and retain clients?"
-Without a marketing strategy, no one would know your business exists.
-This part of your business plan may include options like:
+The marketing section helps to answer the question, "How will you attract and retain clients?"

+This is especially important; without a marketing strategy, no one will know your business exists.
+This part of the business plan may include options like:

 - Print advertising

-- · Paid online marketing
+- Paid online marketing

-- · Sponsored social media posts
+- Sponsored social media posts

-- · Networking opportunities and events
+- Networking opportunities and events

 - Partnerships with other local businesses

-The sales part of your plan outlines the journey of a single customer.
-Here, you should write all of the ways a customer could discover your business and pay for a class, including:
+The sales portion outlines the journey of a single customer.
+Here, you should include every way a customer discovers your business and pays for a class, including:

 - In-person discovery

-- · By word of mouth
+- By word of mouth

 - Through your website

-- · On social media
+- On social media

-- · Through a branded app
+- Via a branded app

-Make sure to include the entire sales cycle for your business, outlining a customer journey from initial discovery to membership, and mention all of the potential sales touch points.
+Include the sales cycle for your business, outlining the customer journey from initial discovery to membership.
+Make sure you write out all of the potential sales touch points here.

-The fitness management software you choose can make a big difference in the effectiveness of your marketing and sales efforts-does your software allow clients to schedule your services through online channels like Facebook, Instagram, and Google?
-Does it easily support membership set-up?
-Does it put your offers directly in front of your target customers?
+The fitness management software you choose can make a big difference in the effectiveness of your marketing and sales efforts.
+Does your software allow clients to schedule your services through online channels like Facebook, Instagram and Google?
+Does it easily support membership set up?
+Does the software put your offers directly in front of your target customers?